A second-order accurate implicit difference scheme for time fractional reaction-diffusion equation with variable coefficients and time drift term: An implicit difference scheme for TFRDE

-It is interesting to note that for $\alpha \rightarrow 1$, we obtain the Crank-Nicolson difference scheme.
+It is interesting to note that for $\alpha \rightarrow 1$, the Crank-Nicolson difference scheme is obtained.
 In the next subsection, we will proof the unconditional stability and give error estimate about this approximate scheme.